 , which is where a film studio makes up expenses to weasel out of paying anything based on a percentage of profit.

-A character seems to have funding to allow them to spend unlimited quantities of money in one or all areas of their life without any lasting consequences.
-May be lampshaded
+Tropes where a character appears to be able to spend unlimited quantities of money in one or all areas of their life without any lasting consequences: